Introduction to the Chinese Space Station Survey Telescope (CSST): Science

 We should note that, since the CSST-SC spectral resolution $R\gtrsim200$ is relatively low, the spec-$z$ accuracy may not be higher than $\sigma_z = 0.002$, which may affect the measurement of $\alpha_{\parallel}$ in the radial direction.
 Hence, it requires $\sigma_z<0.005$ for precisely measuring $\alpha_{\parallel}$ in the CSST slitless spectroscopic survey \cite{Miao24,Shi25}.
 Otherwise, we can only measure $\alpha_{\perp}$ accurately, or perform a 2D BAO measurement with the CSST photometric data \cite{SongR24,Ding24}.

 For the RSD observation, based on theoretical estimation, CSST can measure the structure formation factor $f\sigma_8$ with a precision of $\sim2\%$ at $0.4<z<1$, where $f$ is the growth rate.
-Compared with DESI, CSST RSD observation can constrain $f\sigma_8$ much more accurately at $z<0.6$.
+Compared with DESI, CSST RSD observation can constrain $f\sigma_8$ more accurately by a factor of 2 at least at $z<0.6$ \cite{Aghamousa16}, since CSST spectroscopic survey has larger survey area and deeper magnitude limit.
 This means that the CSST spec-$z$ survey can be complementary to other spec-$z$ surveys such as DESI.
-By combining the CSST and other spec-$z$ surveys, we expect to discover evidence of the evolution of dark energy at a high level of confidence.
+By combining the CSST and other spec-$z$ surveys, we expect to measure the equation of state of dark energy at a high level of precision in a large redshift range.

 \paragraph{Strong gravitational lensing}